Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Unanderra - Mount Kembla was found to be above average when compared nationally for a number of language and cultural background related metrics
+In terms of cultural diversity, Unanderra - Mount Kembla records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Unanderra-Mount Kembla had a cultural diversity above average, with 20.4% of its population born overseas and 15.7% speaking a language other than English at home.
-Christianity was the main religion in Unanderra-Mount Kembla, comprising 60.2% of people, compared to 58.1% across Rest of NSW.
-The top three ancestry groups were Australian (26.3%), English (25.2%), and Other (7.3%).
+Unanderra-Mount Kembla, surveyed in the year 2016, had a cultural diversity index above average with 20.4% of its population born overseas and 15.7% speaking languages other than English at home.
+Christianity was the dominant religion, comprising 60.2%, compared to 58.1% across Rest of NSW.
+The top three ancestral groups were Australian (26.3%), English (25.2%), and Other (7.3%).

 Frequently Asked Questions - Diversity